mjborelli/ECO-395M-Homework-3/R Script/Data_Mining_HW_3.md

     ##          fashion   small_business
     ##      -0.17740345      -0.07315778

-There are 1124 in this cluster, or approximately 14.4 of our sample.
+There are 1124 accounts in this cluster, or approximately 14.4% of our sample.
 Accounts in this sample have relative high amounts of cooking, fashion, and beauty content compared to the rest of the sample.
 This signifies a focus on beauty and lifestyle, potentially having crossover influence with Instagram as well.
 For accounts in this cluster, advertisements or partnerships that focus on the health benefits of NutrientH20 would be the best strategy.

 ### Cluster 2 - Working Professionals